 New York State Office of Victim Services (OVS)

-A core mission of OVS is to provide compensation to innocent victims of crime for their out-of-pocket losses associated with the crime , particularly in the area of long-term medical benefits, provides some financial relief to victims, who often suffer long-term financial loss in addition to the harm caused by the crime itself.
-Our experienced advocates assist victims with the completion and submission of compensation applications.
+A core mission of OVS is to provide domestic violence compensation to innocent victims of crime for their out-of-pocket losses associated with the crime , particularly in the area of long-term medical benefits, provides some domestic violence financial assistance to victims, who often suffer long-term financial loss in addition to the harm caused by the crime itself.
+Our experienced advocates assist victims with the completion and submission of domestic violence compensation applications.

 Visit their Services page to learn more.